-The physician of your child has informed you that your child have been diagnosed with a cancer predisposition syndrome (CPS).
+your physician has informed you that you have been diagnosed with a cancer predisposition syndrome (CPS).
 One main feature of this genetic condition is an increased cancer risk.

-You have already agreed to your child's participation in the cancer predisposition syndrome registry 01.
+You have already agreed to participate in the cancer predisposition syndrome register 01.

 In order to improve medical and psychosocial care, cancer monitoring, diagnosis and treatment for people with DNA repair disorders, patient representatives, physicians from various disciplines and researchers have joined forces to form the "ADDRess" consortium.
 ADDRess stands for "Abnormal DNA Damage Response" and consists of 10 subprojects.
-In these subprojects several scientists throughout Germany are working and researching on this project and pursue the following aims:
+In these subprojects several scientists throughout Germany are working and researching on this research project and pursue the following aims:

-- We want to create an infrastructure that facilitates the exchange of information, the coordination of consultation and the input of medical patient data for both: patients and healthcare professionals.
+- We want to create an infrastructure that facilitates the exchange of information, the coordination of consultations and the input of medical data for both: patients and healthcare professionals.
 (Subproject 1, Hannover) - We want to advance psychosocial support in an evidence-based manner.
 (Subproject 2, Würzburg) - We want to advance genetic research related to these cancer predisposition syndromes.
 (Subproject 3, Würzburg)

 - We aim to develop new therapeutic strategies for cancer using metabolic profiles of CPS patients.
-(Subproject 4, Hannover) - We want to improve early cancer detection through innovative techniques and reduce the need of contrast agents.
+(Subproject 4, Hannover) - We want to improve early cancer detection through innovative imaging techniques and reduce the need of contrast agents.
 (Subproject 5, Heidelberg) - We aim to establish liquid biopsy as a tool for cancer detection and monitoring in DADDR patients.
 (Subproject 6, Heidelberg) - We aim to study clonal hematopoiesis, a preleukemic state, in patients with Li-Fraumeni syndrome.
 (Subproject 7, Hannover) - We aim to analyze mutational and methylation profiles in DADDR-related cancer.
 (Subproject 8, 9, Heidelberg) - We aim to identify therapeutic targets for cancers in DADDRs and develop xenograft mouse models to search for effective therapies that can be tested in early clinical trials.
-(Subproject 10, Heidelberg) (Subproject 10, Heidelberg)
+(Subproject 10, Heidelberg)